 The popular press should never be a primary source for investment data or the basis of any decision-making.
 Papers, magazines, television and radio shows are flooded with headlines designed to spark anxiety, shock and/or titillate.
 The articles and commentaries are rarely meant to provide the unvarnished truth, let alone detailed, accurate analysis.
 The information you need will require some digging and dedication.
 It’s out there, but it’s often lost amongst all the white noise clamoring for your attention.
 Knowing what’s truly important is a learned skill.
 People aren’t born with it.
 If you don’t want to learn how to do this, then hire a professional who does.

-Avoid “Secret” Information Or Formulas And Don’t Try To Time The Markets
+Avoid “Secret” Investing Formulas And Don’t Try To Time The Markets

 When people think of investment risk, they often associate this with the possibility of their portfolio losing money.
 However, there are many other forms of risk which are just as critical: inflation, longer lifespans, and the rising cost of healthcare can all decimate your portfolio.
 Most people underestimate how long they will need to rely on their investments and under-estimate how much they will have to withdraw to live over this long period of time.
 If you do not have a portfolio structure which balances all risks, your financial plan is built on shifting sand.

 Accept The Emotional Roller Coaster